Including the Mother in DNA Paternity Testing

 2. What if the mother declines to participate?

-While recommended, maternal participation is not obligatory.
-Conclusive results can still be obtained without her DNA.
+Conclusive results can still be obtained without her DNA using advanced testing techniques.

-Maternal inclusion strengthens weaker matches between the alleged father and child, leading to more robust and conclusive outcomes.
+Including maternal DNA eliminates weaker matches between the alleged father and child, leading to more robust outcomes.

 Follow us on Instagram and Twitter!
 If you have questions about paternity tests or other DNA testing services, please contact our Client Support Center at 302-529-1789, Mon-Sunday from 8:00 AM to 9:00 PM Eastern Time.
 Our friendly, expert representatives are ready and happy to help.
 Get answers anytime by visiting our Help Center.